-Expert.ai adds emotion and style detection tools to natural language API
+Expert.ai adds emotion, style detection tools to natural language API

 Several NL software developers, including Expert.ai, used their algorithms last year to attempt to predict the outcome of the U.S. presidential election, with mixed results.
 While trying to weed out bot accounts, Expert.ai scraped Twitter and other social media sites to determine which candidate was ahead on “positive” sentiment and thus likely to win the popular vote.
 The company’s final polling gave Joe Biden a 50.2 percent to 47.3 percent edge over Donald Trump—-not too far off Biden’s final tally of 51.3 percent to Trump’s 46.9 percent of the national popular vote.

-With the new extensions, the Expert.ai NL API now captures a range of 117 different traits in analyzed language, the company said.
+With the new extensions, the Expert.ai natural language API now captures a range of 117 different traits in analyzed language, the company said.
 The natural language engine categorizes eight different “emotional traits” found in analyzed text (anger, fear, disgust, sadness, happiness, joy, nostalgia and shame) and seven different “behavioral traits” (sociality, action, openness, consciousness, ethics, indulgence and capability).
 Traits are further rated on a three-point scale as “low,” “fair,” or “high.”

 Additionally, Expert.ai’s new writeprint extension improves the NL engine’s ability to process and understand the mechanics and styles of written language.
 The writeprint extension “performs a deep linguistic style analysis (or stylometric analysis) ranging from document readability and vocabulary richness to verb types and tenses, registers, sentence structure and grammar.”
 The ability to identify individual authors of texts via the writeprint extension could be put to several uses, such as identifying forgeries or impersonations, as well as categorizing content based on writing style and readability, the company said.